Comparison of temperatures

 Regulations in respect of passport and visa requirements for Italy are the responsibility of the Ministry of Foreign Affairs and International Cooperation whose Web site is www.esteri.it/mae/en.
 If you hold a different type of British nationality (BN(O), British Overseas Citizen, British Protected Person or British Subject), check visa requirements with the Italian Embassy before you travel.
 However, passport and visa requirements change from time to time and are also dependent on the purpose of your visit and your nationality.
 Whilst we endeavour to provide guidance where necessary.

-Your English-speaking tour guides will be able to provide you with detailed information on the country, people, history, culture etc., and offer advice and assistance in organising your trip.
-They can also help with room allocation and look forward to welcoming you with initial information and a welcome drink.
+Your expert tour guides will be able to provide you with detailed information on the country, people, history, culture etc., and offer advice and assistance in organising your trip.
+They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Italy has to offer, and learn all about the country and its people.
 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages:

 Gourmet package: This package includes an evening meal each day featuring international specialties: only £129 per person.